amand33p/les-chat/README.md

 #### Server:

-Open server/config/config.json & update the development keys values to match your local PostgreSQL credentials.
+Open server/config/config.json & update the development keys' values to match your local PostgreSQL credentials.

 Install 'sequelize-cli' & 'nodemon' as global packages, if you haven't yet.

-Run this command to migrate the SQL table to your local PSQL:
+Run this command to migrate the SQL table to your own local PSQL:
 `sequelize db:migrate`

+Run backend development server:

 ```
 cd server